-This discussion of our cash flows addresses the three-month period ended March 31, 2008.
-Due to the factors affecting comparability of our financial statements with those of Duncan Energy Partners Predecessor (see "Basis of Financial Statement Presentation" within this Item 2), we do not believe that a discussion of cash flow variances between three months ended March 31, 2008 and 2007 is meaningful or relevant to investors.
-The following table summarizes our total operating, investing and financing cash flows for the three months ended March 31, 2008 (dollars in millions).
+This discussion of our cash flows addresses the six month period ended June 30, 2008.
+Due to the factors affecting comparability of our financial statements with those of Duncan Energy Partners Predecessor (see "Basis of Financial Statement Presentation" within this Item 2), we do not believe that a discussion of cash flow variances between the six months ended June 30, 2008 and 2007 is meaningful or relevant to investors.